 But as much as these XM9s resemble a standard hiking boot, they’re very much tailored with cycling in mind.
-On and off the bike, I found the shoes amply stiff for efficient pedaling, with just the right amount of flex to help tackle those inevitable hike-a-bikes.
+On and off the bike, I found the shoes amply stiff for efficient pedaling, with just the right amount of flex for tackling those inevitable hike-a-bikes.

 Being a clipless shoe, the cleats are recessed within a deep, grippy tread.
-As with any clipless shoe I’ve tried, you’re still going to feel them underfoot, particularly when hiking over rocky terrain.
-There’s the option of leaving the plastic, screw in plates in place and treating the XM9 (or rather, the SH-XM900, to give it its full title) as a ‘normal’ boot – but that would kind of defeats the whole point in investing in them.
-And besides, why is that plastic plates on clipless shoes are always made from such a hard material, rather the softer, grippier one used on the soles?
+As with any clipless shoe I’ve tried, you’re still going to feel them catch underfoot, particularly when hiking over rocky terrain or walking across cobbles.
+There’s the option of leaving the plastic, screw in plates in place and treating the XM9 as a ‘normal’ boot.
+But that would kind of defeats the whole point in investing in them.
+Besides, why is that plastic plates on clipless shoes are always made from such a hard material, rather the softer, grippier one used on the soles?

-In part because of this conumdrum, I’ve previously weaned myself off SPDs, touring instead with a set of downhill pedals – Shimano Saint MX80s – and a grippy approach shoe.
-So it’s a sign of how much the XM9s have impressed me that I’ve found myself tempted back into the clipless fold.
+In part because of this conumdrum, I’ve previously weaned myself off SPDs, touring instead with a set of downhill pedals and a grippy approach shoe.
+So it’s a proof of how much the XM9s have impressed me that I’ve found myself tempted back into the clipless fold.
 For one, they just feel great to ride in.
-And as the temperatures have dropped here in Santa Fe, New Mexico, and snow has begun to fall, there’s no doubt the Goretex liners have done their jobs, keeping frigid stream crossings at bay.
-Teamed with a midweight wool sock, I’ve yet to suffer from ice-block-toes, encouraging me to ride whatever the weather.
+And as the temperatures have dropped here in Santa Fe, New Mexico, there’s no doubt the Goretex liners have done their job, keeping frigid stream crossings at bay.
+Teamed with a midweight wool sock, I’ve yet to suffer from ice-block-toes, encouraging me to ride more, whatever the weather.
 And whilst I wouldn’t consider them a full-on, heart of Minnesotan-winter style boot, they’ll certainly tide you through everything but the more extremes of temperatures.

 Officially, this is a brand new boot.
 But from the looks of it, it’s an update on the highly regarded MT91 – a touring model popular in Europe that, for some reason, never made it over to the US.
 Of course, the true test of a shoe’s build quality will come several months down the line – and I’ll be updating the post after winter.
 But if it matches that of their predecessors – and so far, it certainly seems that way – I’m expecting sterling service.

-In fact, the Dammer Brothers, whose bikepacking exploits in Ecuador are about as hard on gear as I can imagine, swear by their MT91s; especially when traversing their local, boggy páramo.
+Certainly, the MT91s have excellent references.
+The Dammer Brothers, whose bikepacking exploits in Ecuador are about as hard on gear as I can imagine, swear by theirs – especially for traversing local, boggy páramo.
 When I rode with them last year, I watched enviably as their feet stayed warm and dry through torrential, high altitude rain.
 As with any leather boot, TLC is key to eeking out their life to the maximum.
 Clean off dirt regularly, for a start.
 In the absence of commercial treatment products, the brothers regularly fed the leather with bacon fat, collected from the pigs on their farm… But for nubuck leather, silicone based liquids or sprays are recommended.